rogerdahl/striprouter-cpp/README.md

 1) Start the program.
 If things work, you will see it start searching for routes on the included circuit.
 A "no completed layouts" message means that no layout has been found in which it was possible to route all connections.

 2) Move the program to one side of the screen and open the included `circuit.txt` file in a text editor on the other.
+Start creating your circuit there, using the simple syntax shown in the file:

+    `Board`: The size of the stripboard, specified by number of vias (holes) horizontally and vertically, as seen when the copper strips run vertically.
+The board must be large enough that the circuit and rutes will fit but should not be larger than necessary, as search speed slows down when board size increases.

-Start creating your circuit there, using the simple pattern shown in the file. `Packages` are pin layouts.
-Each pin is designated by a coordinate relative to pin 1, so pins can be in any order and relationship to each other. `Components` are names and positions for packages and `Connections` are point-to-point connections required for the circuit.
-Packages, components and connections can be intermixed, however packages must be described before the components that use them, and components must be described before their connections.
+    `Package`: Reusable pin layouts.
+Each pin is designated by a coordinate relative to pin 1, so pins can be in any order and relationship to each other.

+    `Component`: Name, position and package for a component.
+The position specifies the location of pin 1 on the board.

+    `Connection`: Connections between component pins required for the circuit.

+     Packages, components and connections can be intermixed, however packages must be described before the components in which they are used, and components must be described before connections in which they are used.

 3) Whenever you want to see the current status of your `circuit.txt` file, just save it in the editor to display the new version in the router.
 If there are any problems in the file, a list of errors is shown in the router.